vinny1575/spec-kit/templates/plan-template.md

 ```

 **Structure Decision**: [DEFAULT to Option 1 unless Technical Context indicates web/mobile app]
+**Context**: For each phase, search the repository and/or use available context gathering tools to gather relevant information regarding the existing codebase and entities.

 ## Phase 0: Outline & Research
 1. **Extract unknowns from Technical Context** above: